thedevarchive/code-proctor/README.md

 * A visual dashboard showing all the courses you have accomplished
 * Customisable milestones for each course
 * A sleek, distraction-free interface designed for developers of all levels

+# How to Report Issues
+Email me at amaengo@protonmail.com if you find any bugs in the program or have any issues running it.